MalshaniDissanayaka/-SmartCare/README.md

 # SmartCare Hospital — AI-Powered 30-Day Patient Readmission Prediction

-CCS3440 — Artificial Intelligence Coursework (SLTC, School of Computing & IT)
+CCS3440 — Artificial Intelligence Coursework (Faculty of Computing & IT at SLTC)

 A decision-support prototype that predicts whether a hospital patient is likely to be re-admitted within 30 days of discharge, trained on the SmartCare Hospital AI Dataset,